How to Buy Homeschool Curriculum on a Tight Budget by Harriet Yoder

 - Have I researched this product?
 Compared?
 Asked other homeschoolers how they rated it?
 Read reviews?

-- If I need to, can I use this item for more than one child?
+- If I need to, can I use this item for several children?

 - What is the resale value?

 - Have I prayed about it?